williamlagos/apple-boilerplate/README.md

-# Tracker Application
+# apple-boilerplate
-Tracker app written with Swift by the Tutorial "Starting with Swift"
+Apple tracker app written with Swift by the Tutorial "Starting with Swift", to start with